timeteam/timeteam.github.io/_posts/Non_fiction/2018-12-10-a-mind-at-play.md

 <img align="right" src="https://d28hgpri8am2if.cloudfront.net/book_images/onix/cvr9781476766690/a-mind-at-play-9781476766690_lg.jpg" alt="">

 This biography of Claude Shannon makes him seem a lot like Paul Dirac.
 A true eccentric genius.
-Contemporary of Johnny von Neumann, Alan Turing et al, both of who he knew.
+Contemporary of Johnny von Neumann, Alan Turing et al, who all knew one another.

 Shannon defined channel capacity - bits per second and demonstrated the relationship between capacity, bandwidth and signal to noise ratio, a relationship to which engineers are beholden to.